Max Van Wyk de Vries

 PhD student

-Louie is a first-year PhD candidate using satellite imagery to investigate the connections between glacier retreat, landslides and glacial lake outburst floods (GLOFs), a potentially devastating hazard to deglaciating mountain regions of the world.
+Louie is a PhD candidate using satellite imagery to investigate the connections between glacier retreat, landslides and glacial lake outburst floods (GLOFs), a potentially devastating hazard to deglaciating mountain regions of the world.
 By conducting a global assessment of these distinctly multihazard events, Louie intends to feed new knowledge of GLOF mechanics into hazard management programmes in GLOF-prone regions of the world.

 Joshua Nicholas